-The Gender, Empowerment and Multicultural Crews (GEM) project aims to examine seafarers’ welfare, focussing on gender issues arising from multi-cultural crews and isolation.
+The Gender, Empowerment and Multicultural Crews (GEM) project was established to examine seafarers' welfare, focussing on gender issues arising from multi-cultural crews and isolation.

 The project team were in Shanghai for a week, where we were undertaking data collection from various stakeholders within the Chinese maritime sector, with the help of our local team.
 The research was primarily based at the Merchant Marine College at Shanghai Maritime University (SMU), where the team met with a number of cadets and staff, many of whom are ex-seafarers themselves.

-As part of our visit to the Merchant Marine College, we were invited to give a series of presentations to the cadets, one of which included a presentation to the students in the SMU’s Law School, that introduced the GEM Project.
+As part of our visit to the Merchant Marine College, we were invited to give a series of presentations to the cadets, including a presentation introducing the GEM Project to the students in the SMU’s Law School.

 We also visited Pudong, in the ‘new part’ of Shanghai, where we met and spoke to various companies, government agencies and other relevant maritime stakeholders.
 We were impressed by the number of interested parties we met in China, and their warm support which helped to make the visit extremely productive and enjoyable.